simonw/llm/README.md

 ## Usage

-The default command for this is `llm chatgpt` - you can use `llm` instead if you prefer.
+The default command for this is `llm openai` - you can use `llm` instead if you prefer.

 To run a prompt: